xsuite/xdeps/architecture.md

     dependencies=[AttrRef(m,'a'), AttrRef(m,'b')])
 ```

-When a dependency change the action is executed and the target is update.
+When a dependency changes, the action is executed and the target is updated.
 A manager collects actions, detects cycles and sort actions to respect dependencies.